Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 At the end of the day, it’s all about convenience.

-It’s a one-stop shop, done from the comfort of your own home (your own couch or bed even!), you can do all the research about your destination at the same time, and you don’t feel like any salespeople are pressuring you.
+It’s a one-stop shop, done from the comfort of your own home.
+You can do all the research about your destination at the same time, and you don’t feel like any salespeople are pressuring you.

 It’s just so simple and easy.